billvaglienti/ProtoGen/README.md

 - `hidden` : is used to specify that this particular data field will *not* appear in the generated documentation markdown.

-- `initialValue` : is used to specify an initial value that is assigned to this field in the init function.
-If the `initialValue` is not given this field will not receive an initial value in the init function.
-As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e".

 - `verifyMinValue` : is used to specify the lowest value that this in-memory field should hold.
 This is used in the verify function.
-If the value of this field is less than `verifyMinValue` the verify function will change the value of the field and return 0 to indicate there was a problem.
+If the value of this field is less than `verifyMinValue` the verify function will change the value of the field and return false to indicate there was a problem.
 As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case ProtoGen will compute the minimum value based on this fields encoding rules.

 - `verifyMaxValue` : is used to specify the highest value that this in-memory field should hold.
 This is used in the verify function.
-If the value of this field is more than `verifyMaxValue` the verify function will change the value of the field and return 0 to indicate there was a problem.
+If the value of this field is more than `verifyMaxValue` the verify function will change the value of the field and return false to indicate there was a problem.
 As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e". in addition you can use the string "auto", in which case ProtoGen will compute the maximum value based on this fields encoding rules.

+- `limitOnEncode` : Set this attribute to "true" to enable application of the encoding range limits for this data in the encode function.
+The range limits come from `verifyMinValue` and `verifyMaxValue`; if these are not specified this attribute does nothing.
+Note that `limitOnEncode` can be set globally for the whole packet or structure, or for the entire protocol.
+Even if `limitOnEncode` is set, and the verify values are provided, limiting may still be skipped if the provided limits are larger than the limits implied by the encoding rules (ProtoGen always guarantees that the in-Memory data do not overflow the encoded range - so further limiting is redundant).

+- `initialValue` : is used to specify an initial value that is assigned to this field in the init function.
+If the `initialValue` is not given this field will not receive an initial value in the C language init function.
+In C++ all fields are always given an initial value in the constructor of the class; which will be the first of `initialValue`, `default`, `constant`, `verifyMinValue` or "0" if none of those attributes are given.
+As with `constant` or `default` you can use mathematical expresions including the special strings "pi and "e".

-- `printscaler` : A scaler that is multiplied by the in-memory type when generating the comparison or print text functions.
-This scaler does not change the protocol design, it used *only* to improve the readability of the report from the comparison or text print functions.
+- `printscaler` : A scaler that is multiplied by the in-memory type when generating the comparison or print text functions (and divided in the print read functions).
+This scaler does not change the protocol design, it is used *only* to improve the readability of the report from the comparison or text print functions.
+A common use case for this is to switch units: for example suppose Data represents an angle in radians, but for the print function you want to output degrees.
+In that case the printscaler would be set to "180/pi".

 - `comment` : A one line doxygen comment that follows the data declaration.

 - `map` : If mapEncode and mapDecode functions are defined for this struct or packet, this tag can be used to specify if each individual field is encoded or decoded to the map.
 By default (and if this tag is not present) the field will be both encoded and decoded.
 If this tag is set to `encode` the field will only be encoded.
 If this tag is set to `decode` the field will only be decoded.
 If this tag is set to `false` the field will not be encoded or decoded.

 - `range | units | notes` : If specified, each of these attributes will be added (as single-line comments) to the packet description table in the documentation markdown.
 These comments will appear next to this <Data> tag, and can be used if extra specificity is required.
 Note that these fields apply *only* to the documentation, and will not appear anywhere in the generated code.

-- `limitOnEncode` : Set this attribute to "true" to enable application of the encoding range limits for this data.
-The range limits come from `verifyMinValue` and `verifyMaxValue`; if these are not specified this attribute does nothing.

 Documentation tag
 -----------------